M.P. Evans Group plc

 -

-The company reports that effluent is never discharged into rivers or watercourses and any water discharged by the group is below the statutory threshold for biological oxygen demand and chemical oxygen demand.
+The company reports that no effluent is discharged into rivers or watercourses and any water discharged by the group is below the statutory threshold for biological oxygen demand and chemical oxygen demand.
+Information is reported as of March 2024.

 -

-The company reports that effluent is never discharged into rivers or watercourses and any water discharged by the group is below the statutory threshold for biological oxygen demand and chemical oxygen demand.
-However, the information is not externally verified.
+[Externally verified] The company reports that no effluent is discharged into rivers or watercourses, and any water discharged by the group is below the statutory threshold for biological oxygen demand and chemical oxygen demand.
+The BOD levels of the company are within legal limits in 2024.
+Evidence is externally verified by Control Union.

 -